clockworklabs/spacetime-docs/docs/modules/c-sharp/quickstart.md

 ## Send messages

 We define a reducer `SendMessage`, which clients will call to send messages.
-It will validate the message's text, then insert a new `Message` record using `Ctx.Db.Message.Insert`, with the `Sender` identity and `Time` timestamp taken from the `ReducerContext`.
+It will validate the message's text, then insert a new `Message` record using `Ctx.Db.Message.Insert`, with the `CallerIdentity` identity and `Time` timestamp taken from the `ReducerContext`.

 In `server/Lib.cs`, add to the `Module` class: